Health & Social Care Extended Diploma Level 2

 The programme is designed to provide you with an understanding of the basic aspects of health and social care and the factors affecting an individual's health and well-being, as well as preparing you to either progress into employment or an apprenticeship, or to follow higher studies in health and social care.

-On completion of your studies you will have achieved a Certificate in Health & Social Care.
+On completion of your studies you will have achieved an Extended Diploma in Health & Social Care Level 2.

-3 or 4 GCSE subjects at grade 3 ideally including English and Maths.
+A minimum of 3 GCSE subjects at grade 3 ideally including English and Maths.

 What will I study?